springernature/frontend-playbook/accessibility/house-style.md

 Read [Automated accessibility testing with Travis CI](http://cruft.io/posts/automated-accessibility-testing-node-travis-ci-pa11y/) to see how to integrate Pa11y with your build process.
 If you're not using Travis, adjust the setup for the software that you are using.

 *Caveat:* it's possible to build a site that passes Pa11y's testing with flying colours, but is still completely inaccessible for real users.
 You MUST NOT rely on Pa11y as your sole safeguard for accessibility testing.

+#### Other accessibility testing tools

+- Pa11y is based on HTMLCodesniffer by Squizlabs.
+They also have a [bookmarklet](https://squizlabs.github.io/HTML_CodeSniffer/) for quick tests.
+- Google's Accessibility Developer Tools are available from the [Chrome Web Store](https://chrome.google.com/webstore/detail/accessibility-developer-t/fpkknkljclfencbdbgkenhalefipecmb?hl=en).
+- WebAim's [WAVE toolbar](https://chrome.google.com/webstore/detail/wave-evaluation-tool/jbbplnpkjmmeebjpijfedlgcdilocofh) for Chrome evaluates accessibility in place on the page.
+- Check colour contrast compliance with Jonathan Snook's [Colour Contrast Checker](https://snook.ca/technical/colour_contrast/colour.html#fg=33FF33,bg=333333).

+*Caveat:* None of these tools on their own will catch every error.
+Even by combining all of them, it's still possible to produce an inaccessible webpage.
+Terrill Thompson [compared several of the most popular tools](http://terrillthompson.com/blog/730) which should give you some idea of the scale of the problem.
+You MUST NOT rely on accessibility tools as your sole safeguard for accessibility testing.

 #### Assistive technology